-The Cerebral Palsy Research Network (CPRN) adult study group was formed in July 2015 under the leadership of Mary Gannotti, PT PhD of the University of Hartford and Debbie Thorpe PT PhD of the University of North Carolina Chapel Hill.
+The Cerebral Palsy Research Network (CPRN) adult study group was formed in July 2015 under the leadership of Edward Hurvitz, MD, Chair of Physical Medicine and Rehabilitation at the University of Michigan and Mary Gannotti, PT PhD of the University of Hartford \\.
 The diverse team included clinicians, therapists, social workers and educators that work with adults and children with CP including:

 - Anita Bagley, PhD, MPH Shriners of Sacramento